DW01/traktor-docs/engine/networking.md

 **Bandwidth** limits how much data you can send per second.
 Send too much, and you'll saturate connections, causing lag and stuttering.

 **Cheating** is easier in multiplayer.
-Client-side validation isn't enough—the server must verify everything, or players will manipulate local data to cheat.
+Client-side validation isn't enough.
+The server must verify everything, or players will manipulate local data to cheat.

 **Synchronization** is complex.
 Every client sees a slightly different version of the world due to latency.
 You need techniques like client-side prediction and server reconciliation to make it feel smooth.